-This is the Air Quality and Action Plan Progress Report for 2009 and 2010 for Bedford Borough Council.
+This is the Air Quality and Action Plan Progress Report for 2011 for Bedford Borough Council.
 The report fulfils this part of the Council's commitment to the continuing Local Air Quality Management (LAQM) process.
-This report provides an annual update for both 2009 and 2010 of recent air quality issues in Bedford, including an update on recent air quality in the Borough, obtained from its monitoring results.
+This report provides an annual update for 2011 of recent air quality issues in Bedford, including an update on recent air quality in the Borough, obtained from its monitoring results.
 It also discusses the timescales in revising the Council's Action Plan in light of the declaration of AQMA 5.